shanegriffiths/starter/README.md

-# Web boilerplate and style guide
+# The Idea Bureau, Style Guide

 Version: 1.0.0

-This is the boilerplate for our web based projects.
-It contains our front end tooling setup, and the styleguide system we use.
+This is the front-end boilerplate for our web based projects.
+It contains our front end tooling setup, and the style guide system we use.

 Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) if you wish to improve this project.